Overview

 Representative Matters

-• Represented either seller or buyer in major cross-border direct or indirect acquisitions including the acquisition of a mining production plant of Zircon and secondary minerals in Indonesia; an iron ore mine in Sierra Leone; tourist and hotel establishments in Cyprus; real estate including major industrial facilities in Croatia; large land with economic trees and movable assets in Sierra Leone; large plots in Ghana; an industrial food chain in Lebanon; telecom licensed companies in different countries in Africa;
+• Represented buyers and sellers in major cross-border direct and indirect acquisitions, including in the purchase of a zircon and secondary minerals mining production plant in Indonesia; an iron ore mine and agricultural land in Sierra Leone; tourism and hotel establishments in Cyprus; large-scale real estate and industrial facilities in Croatia, Lebanon and Ghana; industrial food chains in Lebanon, etc.

-• Acted as lead counsel for the migration of a leading international enterprise for capital markets technology platforms from Lebanon to Cyprus, including all employment matters;
+• Acted as lead counsel for the migration and expansion of companies across borders, including a leading international capital markets technology platform.

-• Acted as lead counsel in the establishment and launch of an online retail start-up platform in the UK as well as the negotiation of venture capital funding;
+• Acted as lead counsel in the establishment, launch, and venture capital financing of an online retail start-up platform in the United Kingdom.

-• Acted as lead counsel for the franchising of several luxury and ready-to-wear clothing brands as well as food chains, cloud kitchens, pharmacy chains, real estate brokers, and other businesses throughout the Middle East, particularly in Kingdom of Saudi Arabia, Qatar, United Arab Emirates, Lebanon, Oman, and Kuwait;
+• Acted as lead counsel for the franchising and expansion strategies of luxury and ready-to-wear fashion brands, food chains, cloud kitchens, pharmacy chains, real estate brokers, recycling businesses, and other businesses across the Middle East, particularly in Saudi Arabia, Qatar, the UAE, Lebanon, Oman, and Kuwait.

-• Acted as lead counsel in the licensing of Internet of Things from a US to a Lebanese entity, obtaining the first governmental Internet of Things license in Lebanon, and handling all legal matters relating to rolling out the technology;
+• Acted as lead counsel on the licensing and rollout of Internet of Things (IoT) technology from a US entity to a Lebanese company, including securing the first governmental IoT license in Lebanon.

-• Represented a UAE-based IT solutions provider in numerous contracts in the MENA region, including equipment identity register contracts, communication technology purchase agreements, IT support and maintenance agreements, managed services contracts, joint ventures, and public-private partnerships in relation to the establishment, operation and maintenance of a Network Operations Center and the monitoring of International Gateway technology;
+• Represented a UAE-based IT solutions provider in complex commercial arrangements across the MENA region, including equipment identity register agreements, telecommunications technology purchases, IT support and maintenance agreements, managed services contracts, joint ventures, and public-private partnerships related to the establishment and operation of Network Operations Centers and International Gateway monitoring systems.

-• Represented MENA’s first streaming video platform in its joint venture with a supplier of telecom systems integration for the corporate market in Kuwait;
+• Represented MENA’s first streaming video platform in its joint venture with a telecommunications systems integrator serving the corporate market in Kuwait.

 In the News